Best Wines with Bruschetta

-Chianti hits a home run with this poular appetizer for wine pairing.
+Chianti hits a home run with this popular appetizer for wine pairing.
 Bruschetta recipes vary, but often it is garlic and tomatoes tossed in olive oil and spread across warm and toasty crusty bread.
-It’s easy to prepare at home, and it’s absolutely delicious with Chianti.
-Chianti is acidic to hold up against the tomatoes, and has enough body to stand up to the strong flavours of the garlic and olive flavours.
+It’s easy to prepare at home, and it’s delicious with Chianti.
+Chianti is acidic enough to hold up against the tomatoes and has enough body to stand up to the strong flavours of the garlic and olive flavours.
 Perfect for a starter, or to share on a chilly fall evening in front of the fireplace.

 With regard to beer, we love a great wheat beer with Bruschetta.
 This lighter tasting beer tackles the strong Bruschetta flavours head on, numbing their sultry after taste.
 A Pilsner is a wise choice too, it will enhance the Bruschetta, and wash down all that olive oil that coats your mouth so the next bite is just as delicious as the first.